bam-sethi/newsStore/README.md

 - Go To: `localhost:3000` in your browser

-To Do:
+##To Do:
--Testing
+- Testing
--Include Search, Authentication, Updating
+- Include Search, Authentication, Updating
--Use real News API
+- Use real News API
--Made the UX a bit more interesting
+- Made the UX a bit more interesting